AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 * Calling an instance variable in a query
 * Applying a split percentage on a population

-The **[!UICONTROL AND-join]** activity section has been enriched with additional information on its usage, as well as a note regarding the use of variables.
+The **[!UICONTROL AND-join]** activity section has been enriched with additional information on its usage, and a note regarding the use of variables.
 [Read more](../../workflow/using/and-join.md)

 ### July 2020 {#july-2020}